ScottWe/solidity-1/tutorials/5_client_data.md

 /* [ END ] INSTRUMENTATION */

 /* [START] INSTRUMENTATION */
-// Assumes that the compositional invariant holds. sol_require(invariant(&contract_0, contract_1), "Bad arrangement.");
+// Assumes that the predicate holds. sol_require(invariant(&contract_0, contract_1), "Bad arrangement.");
 /* [ END ] INSTRUMENTATION */

 switch (next_call) { /* ...
 Cases and check ... */ }

-// The invariant is `True`, so it trivially hold afterwards.
+// The predicate is `True`, so it trivially hold afterwards.
 ```

-This new model replaces entries 3, 4 and 5 with the compositional invariant.
-If
+This new model replaces entries 3, 4 and 5 with the candidate predicate.
+If this
-this new program is safe, the invariant must be adequate.
+new program is safe, then the predicate must be adequate.
+Combined with our prior
+knowledge that `True` is compositional, this program is safe only if `True` is
+an adequate compositional invariant.
+In the next tutorial, we will look at cases
+where the predicate it not trivially compositional.

 ## Proving the Property